CCSI-Toolset/FOQUS/INSTALL.md

 ## FOQUS Installation Videos

-To see videos on how to install FOQUS, please go to: https://www.youtube.com/playlist?list=PLmBxveOxgaXkyrQP9CAgUu_ZPYsS4qCvd The instructions shown below (in this page) were used in the videos.
+To see videos on how to install FOQUS, please click [here](https://www.youtube.com/playlist?list=PLmBxveOxgaXkyrQP9CAgUu_ZPYsS4qCvd).
+The instructions shown below (in this page) were used in the videos.

 ## Install Python